Tiffany Trump Bares Cleavage In Stunning Nude Top

-First daughter Tiffany Trump is the subject of a new piece of artwork by the Colombian artist, known as Mr. Bling.
+First daughter Tiffany Trump is the subject of a new piece of artwork by the Colombian artist known as Mr. Bling.
 The artist is well-known for creating portraits using Swarovski crystals.

 Trump shared a picture of herself posing with the artist in front of her unique new portrait.
 Because of the long black coat, President Donald Trump’s daughter is wearing belted at her waist, at first glance, it appears as if she’s bared her cleavage in a plunging gown.
-However, upon closer inspection, Trump wore a lowcut nude top that showcased her chest.
-She paired the silky top with a black lace bottom, which appears to be either shorts or a mini skirt.
+However, upon closer inspection, Trump wore a low-cut nude top that showcased her chest.

+She paired the silky top with a black lace bottom, which appears to be either shorts or a miniskirt.
 The coat and unique patterned heels complete her ensemble.
-The first daughter’s signature long blonde hair hung loosely in a straight style over her shoulders.
+The first daughter’s signature long blond hair hung loosely in a straight style over her shoulders.
 Trump wore heavy, black eyeliner and a nude lipstick on her face as she posed with the artist in front of the image of herself that hung above a silver couch.

 In her caption, the first daughter thanked Mr. Bling for including her as a subject of his artwork.